artur-ciocanu/launch.en/help/release-notes/2018-release-notes.md

 #### Link DTM embed code to tags

-When you link your [!DNL DTM] embed code to tags in Adobe Experience Platform, you can keep your [!DNL DTM] production embed code on a page, but serve tag files there instead of [!DNL DTM].
+When you link your [!DNL DTM] embed code to tags, you can keep your [!DNL DTM] production embed code on a page, but serve tag files there instead of [!DNL DTM].

 ## March 6, 2018